You come to Italy thinking it will be a trip. You leave knowing it was a beginning

 1. Explore the Supramonte Mountains

 Sardinia's interior is adorned with rugged landscapes, none more striking than the Supramonte Mountains.
 These ancient peaks are a playground for adventure seekers and nature enthusiasts.
-Hike through dense forests and limestone canyons and discover hidden caves, sinkholes, and limestone sculptures that have been sculpted by millenia.
+Hike through dense forests and limestone canyons and discover hidden caves, sinkholes, and limestone sculptures that have been sculpted by millennia.
 The rugged terrain contrasts beautifully with the serene coastal landscapes.
 This is Sardinia's untamed heart.

 2. Visit Nuraghe Su Nuraxi